 How was your experience with the SCYP program?

 I found this initiative very useful and used it extensively right from the start.
-SCYP allows you to study with free and effective e-learning courses.
+SCYP allows you to study with and effective e-learning courses.
 Thanks to these courses, after a couple of weeks I was able to easily use many of SAS features.
 I think it's a great program, well-structured, and students can rely on it to prepare for the exam in the best possible way.

 What do you think about SAS programming – maybe also with respect to R or Python?

 Before the master's, I had learned to use R and Python on my own, with some difficulty.
 The approach to SAS, however, was less difficult.
 I think SAS is an intuitive language, with strict procedures, which makes it both accessible and capable of complex analysis.
 Compared to other open source software, SAS provides complete and well-structured data analysis procedures that make it an excellent solution for most businesses.

 I followed the steps suggested and requested by Cinzia Gianfiori, in agreement with my master’s plan (see below the updated version of the slide Cinzia presented at the beginning of the master's).

 I obtained the digital badges of the e-learning courses delivered on SCYP.
 And I studied the SAS Certified Specialist Prep Guide very well.
 And I did the SAS certification practise exam several times, available on SCYP.
 The practise exam is very useful to get an idea of the types of questions and to understand which topics you have the most gaps in.

 Was the SAS Certified Specialist Prep Guide helpful?